 - 2 Tablespoons honey or agave

-- Mix hot water, cinnamon, and vanilla extract in a medium bowl.
+- Mix hot water, cinnamon, vanilla, and salt in a medium bowl.
 Add oats to the mixture.
 Mix until all the water is absorbed.

-- Add the peanut butter, raisins, and honey, and mix until well incorporated.
+- Add the peanut butter, raisins, chopped peanuts, and honey and stir until well incorporated.

-- Cover and refrigerate mixture for 30 minutes.
+- Cover and refrigerate mixture for 30 minutes so they are easier to roll.

-- Roll balls in chopped peanuts until well coated.
-Store in an airtight container in the refrigerator.
+- Store in an airtight container in the refrigerator for up to one week.
 Enjoy!